mazrk7/machine_learning_resources/README.md

 Setting up interactive plots in jupyter
 `ipympl` enables the interactive features of matplotlib in the Jupyter notebook.
 Instructions are in its [official repo](https://github.com/matplotlib/ipympl).

+## Further Reading

+Many of the code and examples presented in this repository take inspiration from [Kevin Murphy's "Probabilistic Machine Learning: An Introduction", 2022 book](https://probml.github.io/pml-book/book1.html).
+I highly recommend this book for further reading.